jumpinjackie/forge-e33-mod/design/BLUE.md

 Kindred Instant - Expeditioner
 This spell costs {1} less to cast if you control an Expeditioner.
 Draw three cards.
+---
+Maybe Gustave's idea to convert chroma from Pictos to...
+What did he call it?
+Lumina?
+Maybe that's not so crazy after all.
+- Corinne, Expedition 34
 ```

 [card implementation](../custom/cards/g/gustaves_ingenuity.txt)